 Mandatory Implicit Bias Training Is a Bad Idea

 It's all the rage.
-And it's seriously counterproductive.
+But in the view of some, it's seriously counterproductive.

 Posted Dec 02, 2017

 “Implicit bias” seems to be everywhere.
 What is it?
 “Bias,” to your average layperson, seems to mean something like prejudice or discrimination.
 “Implicit” is usually taken to mean unconscious or outside of awareness.
 So “implicit bias” is, supposedly, something like prejudices of which people are not even aware.

 However, the research on so-called implicit bias has its serious critics.
 Almost everything about implicit bias is controversial in scientific circles.
 It is not clear, for instance, what most implicit bias methods actually measure; their ability to predict discrimination is modest at best; their reliability is low; early claims about their power and immutability have proven unjustified.
 And yet some colleges and corporations have been rushing to institute "implicit bias trainings" in attempts to reduce discrimination (attempts that are, in my view, misguided and unlikely to be effective)